inviqa/kafka-consumer-go/UPGRADE.md

 * `config.NewConfig()` now returns an error value, as well as a `*config.Config` value, so you will need to check for an error and handle it accordingly
 * You can now use `test.NewConfig()` to create a `config.Config` value for testing.
 See [testing](/tools/docs/advanced/testing.md) for more information.
+* You can now use the `test.ConsumeFromKafkaUntil()` function in your integration tests to make it easier to wait until messages are consumed and conditions have been satisfied.
+See [testing](/tools/docs/advanced/testing.md) for more information.